-That’s why Short-term and Long-term Disability insurance are such valuable benefits.
+That’s why Supplemental insurance like Short-term and Long-term Disability insurance are such valuable benefits.
 Each provides you with a portion of your income while you’re out of work with a disability.
 This can vary from anything from permanent paralysis—a case for long-term disability coverage—or acute anxiety, for which short-term disability could be invaluable.

 While the Family Medical Leave Act and Americans with Disabilities Act may provide you with certain job protections during periods of disability, it’s the financial security that makes Short-term and Long-term Disability insurance so critical.

 “Depending on the severity of the disability, as well as the duration, that could be financially devastating,” says Liz Supinski, the Society for Human Resource Management’s director of research projects and insights.
 “If the disability prevented you from working long-term, it could permanently impact your earning potential.”

 Is Disability insurance available somewhere other than your employer?